A Must BEFORE Signing with Anyone, Or Releasing Any Product...

 Simply put, you want to own your name since you are putting time and energy into promoting your name.
 And, if you don't own the name, and you become successful, some other Person, Company, Band, or even your Record Company or Manager may be tempted to own it themselves!

-6. If you are paying for your Recordings - or you record them in your own studio - You OWN them!
+If you are paying for your Recordings, or record them yourself, somehow - you own them!

 Note: Did you ever notice the (P) on a CD or wherever.
 That stands for the Ownership of the Production (Sound Recording) Copyright (SR form), and will normally list the Record Company after it.
 [The (c) stands for the ownership of the underlying song - Published or Un-Published.]

-Note: Step 1, as well as Step 2 & Step 3 must be Personalized to You, & Your Exact Situation.
-There are other individual issues that may come up depending on You, Your Team, and any other involvements, such as with Producers, Studios, Studio Musicians, etc., etc.
+Note: There are other individual issues that may come up in Step 1 depending on other involvements, such as with Producers, Studios, Studio Musicians, etc., etc., that must be covered.

-Distribution: To list all the people and various types of digital and/or physical distribution companies would be insane, but there are many, such as, Tunecore an CD Baby, or other variations, that will place your recordings on all places possible for Selling
+3. Distribution: To list all the people and various types of digital and/or physical distribution companies would be insane, but there are many, such as, Tunecore and CD Baby, and other variations, that will place your recordings on all places possible for Selling, Streaming, etc. They, and many others, also handle the Publishing Administration (collecting money, handling the paperwork, etc.)

 Without a plan of attack you are going nowhere.
-However, there are a ton of variables depending upon the direction you want to go, in every which way.
+However, there are a ton of variables depending upon the direction you want to go, in every which way, including styles, genres, etc., etc.

 What I do with my clients: We get together and listen to the Recordings and watch the Videos.
-This will normally spell out the possible plans of attack.
+For people outside the Philly area, (I work nationally and in several foreign countries) we use Facebook Video or Skype.
+The Music & Videos (which portrays your image in several ways) will normally spell out their possible plans of attack.

-We then brainstorm, under my direction, and lay out a complete plan of action, including in person & social media (Public Relations); promotion, performances, presentations, etc., etc., etc.
+We then brainstorm, under my direction, and lay out a complete plan of action, including in person & social media, Public Relations (PR), promotion, performances, presentations, etc., etc., etc.

 Other Very Important Points